London for Christmas

 This December, step into the former home of Dickens, as actor James Swanton brings this wonderful story to life.
 Beneath the glint of a traditional Christmas tree, encounter Ebenezer Scrooge as he embarks on his supernatural journey with the Ghosts of Christmas Past, Present and Yet-To-Come.
 It's a story which has the power to chill the marrow, and tickle the funny bone, and which reminds us of the true meaning of Christmas.

-The last of Dickens's Christmas Books, The Haunted Man is brimming with that classic Dickensian combination of gothic chills and warming Christmas spirit.
-Join actor James Swanton for his solo performance of this incredible story.
+The Haunted Man is brimming with that classic Dickensian combination of gothic chills and warming Christmas spirit and is brought powerfully to life by James Swanton.

 Venue Details